Why feed your dog raw?

 Also remember that a healthier pet means fewer visits to the vet in general and fewer vet bills.
 No, you can’t control everything but what our pets eat does play a major role in health and quality of life.

-4. You can always go back to feeding cooked food.
+4. You can always go back to feeding your dog cooked food instead of raw.

 It’s OK if you decide raw feeding is just not for you.
 That’s what a 30-day trial is for!